cybrxkhan/VIET-Events-for-CK3/README.md

 ## Changelog

-### Version 1.11.3 "Rattus"
+### Version 1.12.1 "Manetho"

-New events added in this version: **7**
+New events added in this version: **8**

-- Added 7 rodent-themed events
+- Added 8 events based on words from the winner of the VIET Word Contest for ModCon
-- Added a couple East African event backgrounds
+- The cave exploration event (VIETmisc.0092) is now a travel event
 - Miscellaneous bugfixes

 \* Adapted from VIET for CK2